The Orthologic of Epistemic Modals: Desiderata

 \ex. \a.
 Either the dog is inside or it must be outside. \b.
 It's not the case that the dog must be outside. \c.
 Therefore, the dog is inside.
 This inference is intuitively invalid.
 For \ref{doga} feels a lot like the corresponding tautology:

 \ex.
 The dog is inside or outside.

-And indeed, in any logic that is \textsf{Epistemic} and that validates De Morgan's laws (plus double negation elimination and duality for $\lozenge $ and $\Box$), \ref{doga} is a logical truth: $p\vee\Box \neg p$ is equivalent to $\neg (\neg p\wedge\lozenge p)$, which, if the logic is \textsf{Epistemic}, is equivalent to $\neg \bot$.
-Again, this seems intuitive: that is, sentences of the form $p\vee\Box\neg p$ do feel a lot like the corresponding tautologies $p\vee \neg p$:
+And indeed, in any \textsf{E}-logic that validates De Morgan's laws (plus double negation elimination and duality for $\lozenge $ and $\Box$), \ref{doga} is a logical truth: $p\vee\Box \neg p$ is equivalent to $\neg (\neg p\wedge\lozenge p)$, which, if the logic is an \textsf{E}-logic, is equivalent to $\neg \bot$.
+Again, this seems intuitive: that is, sentences of the form $p\vee\Box\neg p$ do feel a lot like the corresponding tautologies $p\vee \neg p$, as in \ref{fatima} (an intuition that our system will capture by predicting that $p\vee\Box\neg p$ is indeed a tautology):

 \ex. \a.
 Either Fatima is home or else she must be somewhere else. \b.
 Either John must be the culprit or else it isn't him.

 Thus, we know \ref{doga} just on the basis of the logic of epistemic modals.
 And \ref{dogb} (which is equivalent, by duality, to `the dog might be inside') can be true without the dog in fact being inside.
 (Given that \ref{doga} has the status of a logical truth, and given duality, this is just the point, again, that $\lozenge p$ does not entail $p$.)
 Hence disjunctive syllogism is not valid for a fragment including epistemic modals.